risk-first/website/introduction/Evaluating-Risk.md

 Let's look at the classic description of Risk Management:

-> Risk Management is the process of thinking out corrective actions before a problem occurs, while it's still an abstraction.
-The opposite of risk management is crisis management, trying to figure out what to do about the problem after it happens. - [Waltzing With Bears, _Tom De Marco & Tim Lister_](http://amzn.eu/d/i0IDFA2)
+> "Risk Management is the process of thinking out corrective actions before a problem occurs, while it's still an abstraction.
+The opposite of risk management is crisis management, trying to figure out what to do about the problem after it happens." - [Waltzing With Bears, _De Marco, Lister_](http://amzn.eu/d/i0IDFA2)

 This is not how Risk-First sees it: